seanmc84/is117collab/README.md

 Using the up and down arrow for history- Instead of using the history command, you can just use the up and down arrow on your keyboard to scroll through your recent commands.
 This is helpful when you just want to go back a few commands to reword or reuse the command.
 You can use it by just making sure you have the command line active and just clicking the up arrow on your keyboard, it will begin to scroll back through all the commands you have used in the session in order that you last used them.
 This is very helpful for using commands more than once at a time.

 Gitflow workflow functions in a variety of ways.
 Commands are depicted in order to achieve a certain outcome.
 We can begin with a repository.
-A repository is a directory or storage space where projects can live.
+A repository is a directory or storage space where projects can be appropriately organized.
 Items like code files, text files, and image files can be stored here.

 Cloning - making a copy of a repository, that meeans you are downloading a copy of the source code from the source control.